 Mum's Chicken Curry recipe from Meera Sodha's Made In India.

-Meera Sodha's Made In India, with more than 130 recipes from her family kitchen, is out in July.
+Meera Sodha's Made In India, with more than 130 recipes from her family kitchen, is out now.